 4.2 Provision of Registrar Services

+:

-During the Term of this Agreement, Registrar shall operate as a registrar for the .quebec TLD in accordance with:
+During the Term of this Agreement, Registrar may operate as a registrar for the .quebec TLD.
+If Registrar chooses to operate as a registrar for the .quebec TLD, it will do so in accordance with:

 This Agreement;

-b) Most current ICANN Registrar Accreditation Agreement (RAA), as amended from time to time, and any other applicable ICANN Policies; including but not limited to Consensus Policies and Temporary Policies Specification attached to the RAA), specifications, procedures, or programs specifically contemplated by the RAA or authorized by ICANN's Bylaws now or in the future;
+An ICANN Registrar Accreditation Agreement (RAA) dated 2013 or later, as amended from time to time, and any other applicable ICANN Policies; including but not limited to Consensus Policies and Temporary Policies Specification attached to the RAA), specifications, procedures, or programs specifically contemplated by the RAA or authorized by ICANN's Bylaws now or in the future;

 All Registry Policies adopted by the Registrar, referred to in Appendix 1 of this Agreement.
 Registrar is aware that Registry Operator may update the content and/or URL of those Registry Policies and is responsible for monitoring them on a regular basis;